rajkumar888/SingtelMVCDemo/README.md

 Stepdef file location : ./src/main/java/steps/StepsDef.java

-Steps 1 :  clone the project and switch to the master branch
+Step 1 :  clone the project and switch to the master branch

 Step 2 :  then Open Testng.xml file